As I’ve discussed in other articles on this site, the human being (total person) or soul is made up of three parts and four relationships.

 There are four powers that we must tap into to effectively lead.

-- The power of our Strengths (body) – Natural strengths/talents, physical performance, action, endurance, hard work, execution.
+Natural strengths/talents, physical performance, action, endurance, hard work, execution.
 Our genes are involved here and endow us with our natural talents and strengths.
 The power of our strengths allows us to shine as leaders and take steps that produce results and wow those we serve.

 The soul is the totality of all four aspects of the person working together.
 The 4 powers of leadership, therefore are the power of the kind of leadership that employs the entire human soul to influence people positively.
 Leading with the soul is leading from the inside out.
 It is leading from within, from the inner person.